Valid model-free spatial prediction: Local spatial conformal prediction

+Our theoretical results hinge on a definition of local exchangeability.
+Let $\calD \subset \RR^2$ be a compact spatial domain, e.g., $[0,1]^2$.
+For a generic $\RR^d$-valued stochastic process $T$ defined on $\calD$, with $d \geq 1$, define the {\em localized version} of $T$, relative to a location $s^\star \in \calD$, as

+indexed by the unit disk $\calU$ and the radius $r > 0$.
+Now suppose that $T$ can be decomposed as

+where $L$ and $E$ are independent $\RR^d$-valued stochastic process, $L$ is a continuous spatial process, $E$ is a non-spatial process, and $\psi$ is a deterministic, continuous, $\RR^d$-valued function.
+More specifically, suppose that $L$ and $E$, respectively, satisfy the following conditions: \begin{itemize} \item $L$ is {\em $L_2$-continuous} at $s^\star$ in the sense that its localized version $\widetilde L_r$ satisfies $\E\|\widetilde L_r(u) - \widetilde L_0(u)\|^2 \to 0$ as $r \to 0$ for any $u \in \calU$; \item $E$ is {\em locally iid} at $s^\star$, that is, its localized version $\widetilde E_r$ converges in distribution to an iid process as $r \to 0$. \end{itemize} This formulation is too abstract to be useful, but formulating a general result here is appropriate.
+Appendix~A.2 describes several common spatial models that satisfy \eqref{eq:decomp}, and generalizes the above formulation to the case where the covariates are also considered stochastic processes.

-These assumptions yield a certain kind of {\em local exchangeability} which can then be used to show that our local spatial conformal prediction achieves a desired validity property.
+These assumptions yield a certain kind of {\em local exchangeability} which will be used below to show the LSCP algorithm achieves a desired validity property.
 We first establish this local exchangeability result, which may be of independent interest.

-\begin{thm} Suppose that $Y$ can be decomposed as in \eqref{eq:decomp}, where $X$ is $L_2$-continuous at $s^\star$ , $E$ is locally iid at $s^\star$, and $X$ and $E$ are independent.
-Then the localized process $\tilde Y_r$ in \eqref{eq:local} converges in distribution as $r \to 0$, and the limit is an exchangeable process in the sense that its finite-dimensional distributions are exchangeable. \end{thm}
+\begin{prop} Suppose that $T$ can be decomposed as in \eqref{eq:decomp}, where $L$ is $L_2$-continuous at $s^\star$, $E$ is locally iid at $s^\star$, and $L$ and $E$ are independent.
+Then the localized process $\widetilde T_r$ in \eqref{eq:local} converges in distribution as $r \to 0$, and the limit is an exchangeable process in the sense that its finite-dimensional distributions are exchangeable. \end{prop}